grdtw/MobTrack/README.md

 This app is to help developers to create a user tracking app.
 Receive lat/long of device continously from backend.

-Database: Use firebase storage to manage particular user lat/long
+Database: Firebase storage to manage

 Important: